When planning travel through Europe, one country so often overlooked and underestimated is Poland.

 What many people expect when visiting a country such as Poland is somewhere war torn and somber, still suffering the impact of its tragic past.
 However this is far from the case.
 Instead Poland offers the ultimate combination of culture, history, and food, with the added appeal of unique attractions and natural wonders.

-Poland is a surprising destination with something to appeal to most travellers, young and old.
+Poland is a surprising destination with something to appeal to all travellers, young and old.
 Well travelled or just starting out.

 What you get is also a destination that is affordable and safe, with friendly locals and a wide array of things to do and places to see.